Are you happy with the way you spend your hard-earned money?

 Had I understood it at an early age, I’d have made better choices with my money.

-Although regrets are part of our life, the consequence of bad money habits can be a lot severe than other life choices.
+Although regrets are part of our lives, the consequences of bad money habits can be much more severe than those of other life choices.

-So, if you haven’t thought about how you spend your money, I hope the lessons I’ve learned below gives you an opportunity to think about it.
+So, if you haven’t thought about how you spend your money, I hope the lessons I’ve learned below give you an opportunity to think about it.

-Of course, there’s nothing better than educating yourself if you really want to master a money game and take charge of your finances.
+Of course, there’s nothing better than educating yourself if you really want to master the money game and take charge of your finances.

 Now I’m happy to say I’ve ditched all my bad money habits.

-It had begun with a bare-bone budget.
-Basically, I became a nun for a while. ha.
+It had begun with a bare-bones budget.
+Basically, I became a nun for a while.

 Since then, I’ve adopted a minimalist lifestyle.

-Imagine you have 50 columns to fill in your budget printable or excel budget sheet.
+Imagine you have 50 columns to fill in on your printable or Excel budget sheet.

-That’s the kind of stuff that’ll put you off budgeting permanently. ha.
+That’s the kind of stuff that’ll put you permanently off budgeting.